svsticky/constipated-koala/CONTRIBUTING.md

 A template for new pages can be found at app/views/layouts/\_blank.html.haml.

+### Translations

+When working on the application you might find or introduce some new text.
+If this is the case, please replace or put the translation in the correct translation files.
+To help you with this, we are using the [i18n-tasks](https://github.com/glebm/i18n-tasks) gem.
+Run the `i18n-tasks health` command to check whether something is wrong with the translations or to see if you forgot to add a translation.
+For other commands please check out their [Home page](https://glebm.github.io/i18n-tasks/).

 ### Branching strategy

 The history of this project includes a lot of unnecessary merge commits, which aren't